 The amount of revenue we recognize reflects the expected consideration to be received for providing the goods or services to customers, which includes estimates for variable consideration.
-Variable consideration includes allowances for trade term discounts, chargebacks, and product returns.
-Estimates of variable consideration are determined at contract inception and reassessed at each reporting date, at a minimum, to reflect any changes in facts and circumstances.
+Variable consideration includes allowances for trade term discounts, sales volume incentives, chargebacks, and product returns.
+Estimates of variable consideration are determined at contract inception and reassessed at each reporting date, are constrained to the extent that inclusion of such variable consideration could result in a minimum, to reflect any changes significant reversal of cumulative revenue in facts and circumstances.
 We apply the portfolio approach as a practical expedient and utilize the expected value method in determining estimates of variable consideration, based on evaluations of specific product and customer circumstances, historical and anticipated trends, and current economic conditions.
 We have co-op advertising program expense, which we record within advertising expense, in recognition of a distinct service that we receive from our customers at the retail level.